 Standing order 193 therefore prohibits:

-- reflections on votes of the Senate;
+- reflections on votes of the Senate; and

 - offensive words, imputations of improper motives or personal reflections against other Houses of Parliaments or their members, or judicial officers.